modelscope/data-juicer/README.md

 - To run data processing across multiple machines, it is necessary to ensure that all distributed nodes can access the corresponding data paths (for example, by mounting the respective data paths on a file-sharing system such as NAS).
 - The deduplicator operators for RAY mode are different from the single-machine version, and all those operators are prefixed with `ray`, e.g. `ray_video_deduplicator` and `ray_document_deduplicator`.
 Those operators also rely on a [Redis](https://redis.io/) instance.
 So in addition to starting the RAY cluster, you also need to setup your Redis instance in advance and provide `host` and `port` of your Redis instance in configuration.

-> Users can also opt not to use RAY and instead split the dataset to run on a cluster with Slurm/DLC.
+> Users can also opt not to use RAY and instead split the dataset to run on a cluster with [Slurm](https://slurm.schedmd.com/) / [Aliyun PAI-DLC](https://www.aliyun.com/activity/bigdata/pai-dlc).
 In this case, please use the default Data-Juicer without RAY.

 ### Data Analysis